Dear all,

 I understand that since these molecules cannot undergo alfa-hydroxylation, due to the lack of alfa-hydrogens in the molecules, it could be proposed the absence of mutagenicity/carcinogenicity by this pathway, but what if they can be mutagenic and carcinogenic by other mechanisms?

 @letsfco Thanks for the inquiry and sharing the information.
-I would let @fernandaw @David provide their expert comment but I’m sure the whole community would argue that the lack of alpha-hydrogen can suggest a lower risk.
+I would let @fernandaw@David provide their expert comment but I’m sure the whole community would argue that the lack of alpha-hydrogen can suggest a lower risk.

 That been said, I found couple articles that might be interesting for the discussion (sorry they are both in German)

-Drugs from the classes of tricyclic antidepressives and antiepileptics, nitrosatable under simulated human gastric conditions
+There is a proven mechanism of nitrosation in the molecule Drugs from the classes of tricyclic antidepressives and antiepileptics, nitrosatable under simulated human gastric conditions

-D Ziebarth 1, T Schramm, A Töppel
+[Article in German] D Ziebarth1, T Schramm, A Töppel

 Abstract